rust-lang/rust/README.md

 impact on the project requires concerted effort toward consensus-building.

-The most common preparations for writing and submitting an RFC include talking the idea over on #rust-internals, filing and discussing ideas on the [RFC issue tracker], and occasionally posting "pre-RFCs" on the [developer discussion forum] for early review.
+The most common preparations for writing and submitting an RFC include talking the idea over on #rust-internals, discussing the topic on our [developer discussion forum], and occasionally posting "pre-RFCs" on the developer forum.
+You may file issues on this repo for discussion, but these are not actively looked at by the teams.

 As a rule of thumb, receiving encouraging feedback from long-standing project developers, and particularly members of the relevant [sub-team] is a good